vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 as described
 in [Draft RFC Read Resources Only When In Success State](https://github.com/vmware-tanzu/cartographer/pull/556).

+In the absence of `correlationRules` Cartographer will continue to propagate outputs without attempting to correlate inputs to preserve existing functionality.

 For cases where the output does not contain necessary information to match against inputs, one may instead match against the spec of the resource: